GeospatialPython/pyshp/README.md

 	...     # do something here
 	...     pass

-### Extracting attribute values
+### Limiting which fields to read

 By default when reading the attribute records of a shapefile, pyshp unpacks and returns the data for all of the dbf fields, regardless of whether you actually need that data or not.
-To limit which field data is unpacked when reading each record, you can specify the `fields` argument to any of the methods involving record data.
-For instance, if we are only interested in the country and name of each admin unit, the following is a much faster way of iterating the file:
+To limit which field data is unpacked when reading each record and speed up processing time, you can specify the `fields` argument to any of the methods involving record data.
+Note that the order of the specified fields does not matter, the resulting records will list the specified field values in the order that they appear in the original dbf file.
+For instance, if we are only interested in the country and name of each admin unit, the following is a more efficient way of iterating through the file:

 	>>> fields = ["geonunit", "name"]